dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/acquisition-v4.0.0.md

 ## singleFrameMode

-Returns or sets the singe-frame mode.
+Returns or sets whether to enable the singe-frame mode.

-There are three availabe modes:

-* "disabled": the video is displayed.
-* "image": the video is not displayed.
-On Android or iOS devices, the user has two options to get an image:
-  * invoke the system camera to catch a frame.
-  * select an existing image from the device.
-* "camera": the video is not displayed.
-On Android or iOS devices, the user can only invoke the system camera to catch a frame.
+When the single-frame mode is enabled, the video will not stream in the built-in UI of the library.
+Instead, the user can click the UI to invoke the system camera interface to catch a frame or select an existing image from the device storage.

-> If the browser is not running on an Android or iOS device, the user can only select an existing image from the device.

 To get the actual data, add a event handler to the event 'singleFrameAcquired'.